 Who are the principle people in the organisation, who will be directly involved in the implementation of the funds?

 Dr Stephen van der Spuy – SANCCOB Executive Director

 Romy Klusener – SANCCOB Chick Rearing Unit Supervisor

 Francois Louw – SANCCOB Fundraising and Marketing Manager

 HOW TO OFFER FURTHER SUPPORT?

-Purchasing one the African Penguin bags already shows your support of this project.
+Purchasing one the African Penguin bags or bracelets already shows your support of this project.

 Adopt and name an African penguin by visiting http://sanccob.co.za/adopt/ or adopt an African penguin Egg

 Report injured penguins and/or oiled birds to SANCCOB by calling (021) 557 6155 (normal work hours) / 078 638 3731 (after hours & weekends) or to SANParks on 021 786 2329 (office hours) or 0861 106417 (24-hour emergency number)